Travel the Road BR-116 with unstable weather conditions

 Where does Road BR-116 start and end?

 The road is mostly paved and links Fortaleza (in Ceará State) with Jaguarão (near the Uruguay border, in the state of Rio Grande do Sul).
 It’s one of the main important highways in the country and has the highest concentration of truckers.
 It's also the most active road in the world for the sexual exploitation of children.
-262 places along the BR-116 where children are known to be sold for sex – the equivalent of one every ten miles.
+There are 262 places along the BR-116 where children are known to be sold for sex – the equivalent of one every ten miles.
 The problem is ignored, and victims are found hundreds of miles outside of their home towns.
 Brazil itself is second only to Thailand in the number of children in prostitution – half a million are estimated to live in this way (UNICEF).

 Is the Road BR-116 challenging?